Fragility of the Kondo insulating gap against disorder: relevance to recent puzzles in topological Kondo insulators: Results

-Figure~\ref{fig:U0} gives an example of typical effect of minute amount of disorder on band insulators, containing a bulk insulating gap of full width $\Delta_g\approx 0.01$eV.
-In all our subsequent discussions based on the electronic density of states, we choose the $d$-electrons, as they are the ones involved in the transport.
-We simulate the disorder effects via a standard Anderson-type fluctuation of site energy represented by $W$.
+Before moving to the results, we would comment on how robust could the results of our model calculations be, to the details of the microscopic model for disorder.
+Detailed investigations~\cite{tanaskovic2004effective}, have convincingly revealed that the resulting power-law form of the distribution of Kondo temperatures is remarkably robust and insensitive to any specific features of the realistic disorder distribution.
+Nonlocal disorder correlations (``Friedel oscillations") lead to significant disorder renormalization in the conduction band, which assumes a generic Gaussian form, providing strong support for the usage of an effective model such as the one used here.

 In Figure~\ref{fig:U0} we demonstrate the $d$-electron density of states for such site energy fluctuations up to $W=0.2$eV.
 Expectedly, one finds only negligible effects near the gap edge in the resulting density of states.
 That is, the gap is extremely robust against such weak disorder.
-This means that even an underestimated resistivity (by assuming all the states are itinerant), one would still obtain a large insulating-like resistivity at low temperature, without saturation.
-Thus, the puzzle remains.
-It turns out that the resolution of the above issues lies in a novel characteristic of Kondo insulators in general (topological or not), in contrast to typical band insulators, namely a extreme sensitivity of local gap features against disorder.
-To illustrate this generic characteristic of all Kondo insulators, we use a minimal model known as the periodic Anderson model (PAM), consisting of itinerant non-interacting $d$ orbitals with on-site energy $\epsilon_{dj}$ and highly localised interacting $f$ orbitals with on-site Coulomb repulsion $U$ and on-site energy $\epsilon_{f}$.
-Additionally, the $d$ and $f$ orbitals hybridize via a local coupling $V$, such that, the Hamiltonian is given in standard notation by, $H=H_d+H_f+H_{hyb}$, where
+This means that even for an underestimated resistivity (by assuming all the states are itinerant), one would still obtain a large insulating-like resistivity at low temperature, without saturation, unlike that observed in Kondo insulators like SmB$_6$.
+It turns out that the resolution of the above issues lies in a novel characteristic of Kondo insulators in general (topological or not), in contrast to typical band insulators, namely an extreme sensitivity of local gap features against disorder.